Asian hornet: Appearance

 Vespa velutina is significantly smaller than the European hornet.
-Typically, queens are 30 mm in length, and males about 24 mm.
-Workers measure about 20 mm in length.
+Typically, queens are 30 mm long, and males about 24 mm.
+Workers are about 20 mm long.
 The species has distinctive yellow tarsi (legs).
 The thorax is a velvety brown or black with a brown abdomen.
 Each abdominal segment has a narrow posterior yellow border, except for the fourth segment, which is orange.
 The head is black and the face yellow.
-Regional forms vary sufficiently in color to cause difficulties in classification, and several subspecies have been variously identified and ultimately rejected; while a history of recognizing subspecies within many of the Vespa species exists, including V. velutina, the most recent taxonomic revision of the genus treats all subspecific names in the genus Vespa as synonyms, effectively relegating them to no more than informal names for regional color forms.
-The color form causing concern about its invasiveness in Europe has been referred to as V. v. nigrithorax, though this name no longer has any taxonomic standing.
+Regional forms vary sufficiently in colour to cause difficulties in classification, and several subspecies have been variously identified and ultimately rejected; while there is a history of recognising subspecies within many of the Vespa species, including V. velutina, the most recent taxonomic revision of the genus treats all subspecific names in the genus Vespa as synonyms, effectively relegating them to no more than informal names for regional colour forms.
+The colour form causing concern about its invasiveness in Europe has been referred to as V. v. nigrithorax, though this name no longer has any taxonomic standing.

 Biology

 Like other hornets, V. velutina builds nests that may house colonies of several thousand individuals.
 Females in the colony are armed with formidable stingers with which they defend their nests and kill their prey.
-The nest is of paper, roughly in the shape of a huge egg, usually at least half a meter (20") long.
+The nest is of paper, roughly in the shape of a huge egg, usually at least 50 cm long.
 Unlike the nest of the European hornet (V. crabro), its exit is usually lateral rather than at the bottom.
 The nesting season is long, and a colony commonly begins by building a nest in a low shrub, then abandoning it after some months and rapidly building a new one high in a tree, possibly as an antiparasitic measure.
 The next generation of young queens disperses in the late autumn to hibernate over winter.